Gordon has been sea fishing and cooking since childhood. He loves coming up with tasty ways of cooking his fresh catch when he gets home.

-Check out also the, "useful links," section further down this page for more ideas on how to cook pouting and pouting recipes.
+Check out the useful links section further down this page for more ideas on how to cook pouting and pouting recipes.
 Hopefully you will find one either on this page or among the links which you will enjoy.

 Note: You should always eat pouting as fresh as possible.
 It does not store well.